 The Board must use its best endeavours to ensure that members of the Fund are adequately informed about material conflicts.
-Adequate disclosure means providing sufficient detail, in a clear, concise and effective form, to allow members to make an informed decision about how the conflict may affect the provision of financial services or financial products to them.
+Adequate disclosure means providing sufficient detail, in a clear, concise and effective form, to allow members to make an informed decision about how the conflict may affect the provision of financial services or financial products to them by the Trustee, from the Fund.

-As part of the disclosure process, the Board must ensure that any disclosure about conflicts:2
+As part of the disclosure process, the Board must ensure that any disclosure about conflicts:3